Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained by volunteering or through internships
+- Write down any relevant experience that you’ve gained from volunteering or through internships

-- Be sure to highlight any accomplishments or responsibilities that you were able to fulfill in these roles
+- You should highlight any achievements or responsibilities that you were able to fulfill in these roles.

 References: